+the nominal price of an asset relative to its value at the beginning of the measurement period.
 For example, assume that Ms. A purchased an asset for \$1,000.
 After one year the asset is still worth \$1,000.
 After two years, Ms. A sells the asset for \$1,300.
 Inflation in each year is 10%.
 Under an indexation system, Ms. A would have a basis in the asset at the time of sale of \$1,210 (i.e., \$1,000 plus \$100 for the first year and \$110 for the second year).
 Although Ms. A's inflation adjustment of \$100 for the first year is appropriate, her inflation adjustment for the second year should be limited to \$100.
 Price level increases in the second year only inflated the actual value of her asset, not the asset's adjusted basis.
 Ms. A's taxable gain is \$10 less than her "real" gain.
-62 By comparison, Mr. B purchases an asset for \$1,000.
+60 By comparison, Mr. B purchases an asset for \$1,000.
 The asset is worth \$1,200 after one year and is sold for \$1,300 after two years.
 At the time of sale, Mr. B's basis also would be \$1,210, but his inflation adjustment for the second year should have been \$120 rather than \$110, resulting in tax of \$10 of gain in excess of real gain.
 Accordingly, the basis adjustment for an asset will exactly equal the measure of its price inflation (assuming that the exact amount of price inflation can be measured in any event) only where the asset appreciates at exactly the rate of inflation.
-Basis adjustments will be inadequate to adjust for inflation where an asset appreciates faster than the rate of inflation, and basis adjustments will be excessive where an asset appreciates at a rate slower than inflation.
+Basis adjustments will be inadequate to adjust for inflation where an asset appreciates faster than the rate of inflation, and basis adjustments will be excessive where an asset appreciates at a rate slower than inflation. $^{^{\}rm 60}$ This result is even more pronounced where assets depreciate initially and then appreciate.
 Thus, it must be recognized that the connection between the actual effects of inflation on any particular asset and the relief provided by any system of basis adjustments is quite tenuous.
-This result is even more pronounced where assets depreciate initially and then appreciate.
 B. Neutral Taxation of Capital Income.